forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Kherson oblast *west of Dnieper including the city Kherson*.
 Significance: Full (political, economic and security) control likely crucial for the Ukraine, likely even for a ceasefire.
 Since: 1) Nearly 300'000 people called the city of Kherson their home in 2021 and it is an important economical location for the Ukraine.
 2) It could be used as a base for attacks on other cities west of the Dnieper (even as this seems to be not acute as of July 2022, for the people in South western Ukraine this is likely psychologically important).
-* Military Situation: Considering the military capabilities from the different parties and the geography, the Ukrainian forces are in a better position than the Russian forces.
+* Military Situation: Considering the military capabilities from the different parties, the geography and the positioning (likely = possibly combined with observations - if available combined with rational reasoning), the Ukrainian forces are in a better position than the Russian forces.
 Some reasons are:
   * Movements over the two Dnieper bridges is observable and following the movement paths gives military locations away.
-  * In view of the positioning of the different forces, the area is prone (very hard to defend against) to be shot by medium range maneuverable rockets for example launched by HIMARS.
+  * In view of the positioning of the different forces, the area is prone (very hard to defend against) to be shot by medium range maneuverable rockets for example launched by HIMARS. <!--the reasoning here is as follows: the very area the missiles can be launched is large, possible incoming angle is large, backtracing seems hard as maneuverable)-->
   * The Dnieper crosses (two bridges and road crossing alongside dam) seem vulnerable to clever designed attacks (as of 27.7. the car bridge already needs to be repaired due to holes).
     > As of 29.8. all major bridges are reported to be (at least partly) demolished ([War Situation August](#war-situation-august)). // A complete destruction of the dam itself would have unwanted consequences.
 The dam forms the Kakhovka Reservoir (<https://en.wikipedia.org/wiki/Kakhovka_Reservoir>).
 The reservoir is important for the water provision for the Zaporizhzhia nuclear power plant, irrigation systems (including for the Crimea) and hydroelectric energy generation.